 - Battery not included

 If you were impressed with the Moultrie quick-lock system, you might consider getting the full feeder from them.
-Moultrie has four different options to choose from based on your personal needs.
+Moultrie has four different tripod feeder options to choose from based on your personal needs.

 The Unlimited model is the most technologically innovative of the group.
 It can sense clogs in the feeding system and change the spin to unclog it.
 It also has an electric varmint guard.
 If you’ve had a lot of trouble with other animals getting into your feeder, take a look at this one.

 The Elite model is similar to the Unlimited but lacks the electric varmint guard and clog sensor.
 As a result it comes at a lower price while still featuring the same effective metal spin plate and funnel.
-If you need a quality feeder but are on a budget, this could be a good option.
+If you need a quality feeder but are looking for a budget option, this could be a good choice.
 Like the Unlimited, the legs are also adjustable for height.

 The Pro model lowers the price even more by using a plastic but durable spin plate and funnel.
 It uses the same plastic quick-lock hopper.